 Basically, every single day there is a reference exchange rate for every currency against each other currency.
 Every bank has the liberty to set their own exchange rates, however, so you might be getting a far worse rate than the reference rate.

-The ideal we are looking for are zero commissions and an exchange rate that is as close as possible to the reference rate.
+The ideal scenario that we are looking for is zero commissions and an exchange rate that is as close as possible to the reference rate.
 In my experience no bank gives you this combination, we have to rely on third-party dedicated services to lower our costs.

 I’ve saved thousands of euros in my transfers from USD to EUR and from EUR to GBP, for example when I need to invest in UK real estate.

 Ok, now that you now know how to do currency exchanges the right way, let’s move on to Spanish banks.
 If you have any questions about currency exchange, leave a comment and I’ll try to help out.

 N26 – Best Low Cost Bank in Spain for 2019

 Unfortunately, I haven’t been very impressed by banking in Spain.
 It’s decent enough, don’t get me wrong, and most banks have very good online systems and apps, however, support and compliance can get very frustrating.